Undergraduate Application Procedures

 Advanced Placement

-San Francisco State University grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement (AP) Program of the College Board.
-Students who present scores of three or better may be granted up to 6-semester units of college credit.
+San Francisco State University grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement Program of the College Board.
+Students who present scores of three or better will be granted up to six semester units (nine quarter units) of college credit.

 The University also recognizes Advanced Placement (AP) courses undertaken by high school students in conjunction with a collegiate institution in those instances where the collegiate institution has recommended credit.
 For additional information, the student may call or write the Admissions Office or visit One Stop in the Student Services Building.